Easy Vegan Spring Rolls (Fresh Rice Paper Rolls)

 One of my favorite Asian-inspired dishes for lunch, an appetizer, or a light dinner are fresh takeout style spring rolls (sometimes also called summer rolls).
 Spring rolls (gỏi cuốn in Vietnamese) are thought to have originated in China in the Eastern Jin Dynasty and are now consumed all across Southeast Asia and Western cultures.
 Fresh spring rolls are a light alternative to fried egg rolls, which carry the same cylindrical shape and are also a classic Chinese appetizer.
 Like many other civilizations of the past, cold winters in the East meant that many people relied heavily upon pickling their vegetables.
 As spring came around the corner and consuming fresh vegetables became an option, families would make pancakes and fill them with tons of fresh produce.
 Hence, why we call this dish the “spring roll!”

-This vegan and gluten-free takeout style spring rolls recipe is served uncooked with rice paper made from white rice and the insides bursting with an assortment of crunchy and colorful raw vegetables and greens, mung bean noodles, and sometimes even tofu.
-In this recipe, we simply dip our rolls into tamari or sweet and sour sauce, but they also taste delicious served with the spicy and tangy peanut sauce from my Broccoli and Tofu Stir Fry recipe.
+This vegan and gluten-free takeout style spring rolls recipe is served uncooked with rice paper made from white rice and the insides bursting with an assortment of crunchy and colorful raw vegetables and freshy leafy greens, mung bean noodles, and sometimes even tofu.
+In this recipe, we simply dip our rolls into tamari or sweet and sour sauce, but they also taste delicious served with the tangy and spicy peanut sauce from my Broccoli and Tofu Stir Fry recipe.
 These vegetable rolls are pretty much effortless to put together.
 Bundling them together in rice paper makes them so much easier to digest compared to eating each of the veggies individually.
 This particular combination is absolutely addictive and bursting with flavor!
 I love filling my takeout-style spring rolls with healthy veggies such as carrots, cucumber, spinach, and red cabbage, which also makes them gorgeous to look at!
+To round out the meal, you may enjoy my Quinoa Veggie Fried Rice recipe, which is a mixture of both quinoa and rice.

 Ingredients